 Retrain the Brain: Effects on Neural Alcohol Cue Reactivity

-Addiction is a disorder, with both environmental and neurological attributes.
-As a brain disease, addiction is characterized by changes in complex neurobiological pathways.
+Addiction is a disorder, with both environmental and neurological attributes, changing complex neurobiological pathways in the brain.

 When people suffering from alcohol addiction see alcohol-related stimuli and images, physiological reactions occur in the brain, a phenomenon known as cue reactivity.
 This is because of the process of associative learning or “classical conditioning”, whereby certain cues (e.g., seeing the drug or a picture of the drug itself or seeing people, places, or other things associated with the drug) become strongly associated with the drug taking experience.